appplemac/foursquare-panel/README.md

 trying to deal with bugs throughout the application (and, taking into account that I am writing this, failed to do so).

-Thanks to [Ariom Komolov](http://about.me/komolov) for the initial idea, and to the amazing team of all Foursquare SU3s, including Artiom, for thorougly testing it and providing me with excellent feedback. :heart:
+Thanks to [Artiom Komolov](http://komolov.com) for the initial idea, and to the amazing team of all Foursquare SU3s, including Artiom, for thorougly testing it and providing me with excellent feedback. :heart: